ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 The aggregated value of a Path Vector is the minimum value of all the ANEs in the Path Vector.

-### ANE Property: Persistent Entity
+### ANE Property: Persistent Entities {#persistent-entities}

-The persistent entity property conveys the physical or logical network entities (e.g., links, in-network caching service) that are contained by an ANE.
-It is indicated by the property name `persistent-entity`.
+The persistent entities property conveys the physical or logical network entities (e.g., links, in-network caching service) that are contained by an ANE.
+It is indicated by the property name `persistent-entities`.
 The value is encoded as a JSON array of entity identifiers ({{I-D.ietf-alto-unified-props-new}}).
 These entity identifiers are persistent so that a client CAN further query their properties for future use.